‘You ought to be ashamed’: 82-year-old Alabama woman says arrest over $77 trash bill was unjust, unnecessary

 “Don’t cry, Ms. Martha,” she recalled him saying.
 “He kind of whispered it to me: ‘Don’t cry.’”

-When two officers pulled up outside her Valley, Alabama home on Sunday, Menefield didn’t know why they were there.
-She said the officers – one white, one Black – got out of their patrol car and approached her home.
+When two officers pulled up outside her home in Valley, Alabama, on Sunday, Menefield didn’t know why they were there.
+She said the officers — one white, one Black — got out of their patrol car and approached her home.
 One of the officers said they were there to arrest her for failure to pay her trash bill.

 Menefield just laughed.
 She genuinely thought the officer was joking.